 Award for Excellence in Education for Diversity

 One award will be presented annually.
-This award will be presented to a teacher who has enhanced the Dalhousie teaching and learning environment through excellence in education for diversity.
+This award will be presented to an individual or team that has enhanced the Dalhousie teaching and learning environment through excellence in education for diversity.

 Both nominators and evaluators should consider the following list of criteria.
 Nominees should provide evidence of excellence in diversity education, which can include but is not limited to:

-- Developing innovative curricula to support diversity, particularly through embedding opportunities for students to experience diverse cultural perspectives (global to local), developing cross-cultural competencies, and enhancing the understanding of groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students, and student with disabilities)
+- Developing innovative curricula to support diversity, particularly through embedding opportunities for students to experience diverse cultural perspectives (global to local), developing cross-cultural competencies, and enhancing the understanding of groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students and students with disabilities)

-- Creating and implementing innovative pedagogical approaches that specifically support and enhance diverse student populations’ educational experiences, including but not limited to international students, Aboriginal students, African Nova Scotian students, and students from other groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students, and student with disabilities)
+- Creating and implementing innovative pedagogical approaches that specifically support and enhance diverse student populations’ educational experiences, including but not limited to international students, Aboriginal students, African Nova Scotian students, and students from other groups who have experienced historic disadvantages (including, but not limited to, LGTBQ+ students and students with disabilities)